-The City of Rocklin has provided CDBG funding to The Gathering Inn (TGI) in the past (funding range has been between \$12,000 to \$18,000).
-However, as a result of additional applicants for this year's CDBG and the 15% public services funding limit, \$50,000 from the City's Low and Moderate Income Housing Asset Fund is proposed to be allocated to TGI in 2018-19.
+The City of Rocklin has provided CDBG funding to The Gathering Inn (TGI) in the past several years (funding range has been between \$12,000 to \$18,000 annually).
+However, as a result of additional CDBG subrecipient applicants in recent years and the 15% public services funding limit, the City has decided to fund TGI from it's Low and Moderate Income Housing Asset Fund in the amount of \$50,000 in Fiscal Year (FY 2018/2019) and is recommending similar funding for TGI in FY 2019/2020.
 TGI's primary goal is to meet the very basic needs of guests on a daily basis year round: hygiene, food and safe overnight shelter.
 TGI provides access to showers, toiletries, clean dry socks and clothes, plus transportation to a host church where guests are provided a warm and safe place for sleeping along with a hot nutritious meal.
 Guests are transported back to the intake sites where they can access social services.
 Placer County's Continuum of Care (CoC) conducts a Housing Inventory Count (HIC) and Point-in-Time (PIT) count of sheltered homeless persons during the last ten days in January in odd numbered years.
 The Housing Inventory Count (HIC) is a report that informs the homeless assistance community on the capacity to house persons who are homeless at local and national levels.
 The PIT provides the homeless assistance community with the data needed to understand the number and characteristics of persons who are homeless at one point-in-time.
-A count was conducted on January 25, 2018 by City and County staff and showed that there were 13 homeless people the night of January 24, 2018 in Rocklin.
-The City is still waiting for the results of surrounding jurisdictions.
+A PIT count was conducted on January 24, 2019 by City staff and showed that there were 4 unsheltered homeless people the night of January 23, 2019 in Rocklin.
+The City is still waiting for the results of surrounding jurisdictions and the results of the other PIT count survey efforts conducted by County staff, volunteers and other non-profits both within and outside of Rocklin.
+As of December 2018, City Staff participate in the CoC's Community Engagement committee to keep the public informed and extend assistance to as many people as possible.